fut-infrastructure/implementation-guide/fsh-content/input/includes/POST_ActivityDefinition_create-clone.md

 ####Example of validation-error.
 `POST [base]/ActivityDefinition/34/$create-clone`

-The version of the resource that is atempted to be cloned is itself in draft, and as there can be no more than one draft resource per base at a time, this will cause an error.
+The version of the resource that is atempted to be cloned is itself in draft, therefore, as there can be no more than one draft resource per base at a time, this will cause an error.

 __Header__
 ```